LibertyDSNP/spec/pages/Identity/Registry.md

 The `IRegistry.resolveHandleToId` method is the most efficient for discovery of current values.
 To retrieve historical values, perform a log search using the `DSNPRegistryUpdate` event.

+### Current Handle -> Nonce

+The `IRegistry.resolveHandleToNonce` method is the only method for discovery of the current nonce.

 ### Other Lookups & Historical Values